Japanese cryptology from the 1500s to Meiji: The two-letter, ten-chart code

 Likewise, if code groups were used to indicate a switch to a new chart, this could also have weakened the code unnecessarily.
 In fact, Yardley specifically mentions it as making the codes easier to cryptanalyze.
-Generally speaking, substitution systems switch alphabets as often as possibly because that provides the best security.
+Generally speaking, substitution systems switch alphabets as often as possible because that provides the best security.
 Their strength lies in how many alphabets they use and how randomly they switch between them.

 So switching charts after every couple of words is not as secure as switching after every word.
 Also important for security is how the cryptographer switches between the charts.
 If Hyakutake's system required the code clerk to switch codes charts pseudo-randomly, that would provide more security than requiring a set sequence of changes.
 This is more important if the charts are derived from one another in some predictable manner.
 If, for example, the plaintext battle engaged is aa on chart 1, ab on chart 2, and ac on chart 3, then switching between the charts in order will pose much less difficulty for the cryptanalyst than using the charts in a more random order.

 Regular polyalphabetic substitution ciphers often rely on code words to determine alphabet changes.
 Each letters of the code work references a different alphabet.
 With the ten charts of Hyakutake's system, a code number would be easy to use for pseudo-random changes – "301934859762" means encode the first word or phrase with the third table, the second word or phrase with the tenth (zeroth) table, etc. The thirteenth word or phrase would be encoded with the third table again.
 Of course to give maximum security this code number needs to be changed frequently.

 Unfortunately, there is no information on how tables were changed except for Yardley's vague "until all ten had been used in the encoding of a single message," quoted above.
 This unfortunately says nothing of the order the charts are used in.